 There are however a few exceptions, if another relationship can be established, one for instance of employer and an employee, a benefactor by written documentation, a putative spouse, where you are presumed married and other such exceptions.

 If a person close to you, but not a relative, was wrongly killed, we invite you to contact our office to explore your right to bring a claim even though you may not be a blood relative of the decedent.
-Call us at a 888 752-7474.
+Call our Orange County wrongful death lawyer at (888) 752-7474.

 review form, even if you're not sure.
 We're here to help.